Al Snow

 Allen Ray Sarven (born July 18, 1963) is an American professional wrestler, better known by his ring name Al Snow.
 He is best known for his tenures in Extreme Championship Wrestling and the World Wrestling Federation/World Wrestling Entertainment.
 Snow has also held various backstage positions for professional wrestling promotions.
 Snow worked as a road agent for Total Nonstop Action Wrestling from 2010 to 2017 and has promoted Ohio Valley Wrestling since 2018.
+His work as promoter of OVW was chronicled in the Netflix docuseries Wrestlers.

 Professional wrestling career

 Early career (1982–1995)

 Sarven attended a professional wrestling try-out camp held by Ole Anderson and Gene Anderson.
 There he met Jim Lancaster, promoter of Ohio's Midwest Championship Wrestling, who agreed to train him.
 Lancaster later described Sarven as "a leader in the ring" who "had drive and natural ability".
 He made his debut on May 22, 1982.
 Sarven defeated Lancaster on May 5, 1985, for the Midwest Championship Wrestling title.
+He wrestled against Harley Race, Bruiser Brody, Kerry Von Erich, Ken Patera, Curt Hennig and Jimmy Garvin.

 Sarven wrestled in various independent promotions throughout the 1980s and early 1990s, capturing both tag team and singles titles, but failed to make any big breaks.

 In 1993 he competed in the WWF as a jobber losing to Marty Jannetty and The Undertaker under the name Steve Moore.
 He gained a reputation as "the best-kept secret in wrestling".
 Sarven helped train future Ultimate Fighting Championship (UFC) Hall of Fame member and NWA World Heavyweight Champion Dan Severn.
 During this time he would sometimes wrestle as Shinobi, a ninja-style masked gimmick.
 He wrestled in the November 19, 1994, tournament for the vacant NWA World Heavyweight Championship, but he lost to Chris Candido, the eventual winner of the tournament.

+Also fought in a couple of matches for World Championship Wrestling in 1993 and 1995.

 From 1995 to 1997, Snow operated a professional wrestling school called "Body Slammers" in Lima, Ohio, employing D'Lo Brown as an assistant trainer.
-It has since branched out with one of his trainers running "Bodyslammers" in Ottawa.
+It has since branched out with one of his trainers running "Bodyslammers" in Ottawa, Canada.

-Extreme Championship Wrestling (1995)
+Extreme Championship Wrestling (1994–1995)

 After a tour of Japan, Sarven wrestled a match in Michigan against Sabu, an Extreme Championship Wrestling (ECW) regular, who suggested he try ECW.
-After making his debut against The Tazmaniac and losing via pinfall on February 4, 1995, Sarven faced Chris Benoit as Al Snow, in a 15-minute match that was hailed as one of the best of the year.
+After making his debut against The Tazmaniac and losing via pinfall on December 10, 1994.
+Sarven faced Chris Benoit as Al Snow, in a 15-minute match that was hailed as one of the best of the year.